-One of the biggest priorities of implementing a new 1:1 program where students take home their devices must be engaging parents/caregivers.
+One of the biggest priorities of implementing a 1:1 program where students take home their devices must be engaging parents/caregivers.
 Their buy-in has a ripple effect on the care of devices, digital responsibility, and student engagement.
-In fact, many Verizon Innovative Learning Schools report that rollout events yield large parent turnout and, for many parents, it is one of the first times they’re at the school for a positive reason.
-As such, make sure to inform parents/caregivers well ahead of time of the plan and key dates (like parent information sessions or in-person rollout dates).
+In fact, many Verizon Innovative Learning Schools report that rollout events yield large parent turnout, and, for many parents, it is one of the first times they’re at the school for a positive reason.
+As such, make sure to inform parents/caregivers well ahead of time of the plan and key dates (like parent information sessions or rollout dates).

 Ensure parents/caregivers have access to resources and workshop opportunities to learn about the device, including: